Ennyolar96/flash-sale/README.md

 ```

 4. Start MongoDB (locally or use MongoDB Atlas)
-5. Run with `bash npm start` or `bash npm run start:dev` for development mode
+5. Run with `npm start` or `npm run start:dev` for development mode

 # ⚠️ IMPORTANT NOTE: